BarryDoong/Baseball_Win_Rate_Predictor/README.md

 This project is created for my own amusement, hence some place may be lack of details

 ## Implementation Steps
-This project consists of three steps:
+This project consists of two steps:
 - Fetching data from MLB website
   - `webwarm_4_player.py`
   - `webwarm_4_team.py`